jason2580/test-repo/README.md

 =========

 test1
-Just to practice how to remotely commit a change from git Bash.
+Just to practice how to remotely commit a change from Git Bash?